 A few months ago, a team member approached another founder I work with, who I’ll call Tim, requesting more responsibility and a big raise.
 He immediately thought, “this employee is so entitled”.
-He then spent an hour feeling irritated by the request and complaining to his co-founder.
+He then spent the next hour feeling irritated and complaining to his co-founder.

-However, when a different employee reached out to Tim and made a similar request, his reaction was more measured and open-minded.
+However, when a different employee reached out to Tim and made a similar request the following week, his reaction was more measured and open-minded.

 Even though it was basically the same situation, he had totally different thoughts, leading to different feelings and actions.
-The great news is that since an event can cause multiple thoughts, we therefore have more freedom over our feelings than we often believe.
+Since an event can cause multiple thoughts, we therefore have more freedom over our feelings than we often believe.